AhmadAqeel1134/LabyrinthEnchantedExplorer-in-Cpp/README.md

-Note: This was a group project.
+Note: This group project was done in collaboration with my mates WajahatUllan and Momin Munir (https://github.com/MominMunir).

 This is a inventory based enchanted explorer game.
 AVL tree data structure is used to manage inventory and array data structure is used for maze generation.